mynkprtp/movieApi/README.md

 ## Features

 - REST API to interact with movie data
-- Add, edit, and delete movie entries with movie poster image via API endpoints
+- Add, edit, and delete movie entries via API endpoints
+- Incorporates File Handling and custom Exception Handling
 - Organize movies by genre, year, etc.
 - User can register and login
 - User can updatePassword through Email verification using OTP